ralaire1115/Ocean-wind-field-estimation-using-SAR-imagery-over-Indian-coastal-areas-for-wind-farm-planning/README.md

 ```

-*Note: The email you log in with must have the `Earth Engine Resource Viewer` role assigned within your Google Cloud Project.*
+*Note: The email you log in with must have the `Earth Engine Resource Viewer` role assigned within your Google Cloud Project.(use G-Suite ID)*

 **6. Ignite the Server**